LunarG/gfxreconstruct/USAGE_android.md

   -h, --help            show this help message and exit --version             Print version information and exit (forwarded to
                         replay tool)
+  --log-level LEVEL     Specify highest level message to log.
+Options are:
+                        debug, info, warning, error, and fatal.
+Default is info. (forwarded to replay tool) --log-file DEVICE_FILE
-  --pause-frame N       Pause after replaying frame number N (forwarded to
+                        Write log messages to a file at the specified path instead of logcat (forwarded to replay tool) --pause-frame N       Pause after replaying frame number N (forwarded to replay tool)
-                        replay tool)
   --paused              Pause after replaying the first frame (same as "--